MihaiBojin/waf-downloader/README.md

 # This functionality makes it easy to run waf-downloader as a cron job
 # NOTE: specifying --start_minutes_ago will always override the timestamp stored in the database, causing potential gaps in the data
 task docker-run -- --zone_id $CLOUDFLARE_ZONE_ID

+# Do not exit and keep downloading new logs forever
+# These will be recent up to the last minute
+task docker-run -- --zone_id $CLOUDFLARE_ZONE_ID --follow

+# Multiple zones can be specified via a comma-separated string
+task docker-run -- --zone_id zone1,zone2,zone3

+# Or by repeating the flag
+task docker-run -- --zone_id zone1 --zone_id zone2 --zone_id zone3
 ```

 ## Publishing to PyPI